-The Department of Psychology, in collaboration with undergraduate (UPSA) and graduate (PGSA; PUMP) associations, offers workshops to address key questions that our undergraduate students typically have.
-Below is the TENTATIVE workshop schedule for the 2017-2018 academic year.
-Please check your email regularly for reminders and/or check back at this site for updates.
-These workshops are designed to provide our students with answers to questions that they might have related to their degree program and/or future aspirations.
+The Department of Psychology, in collaboration with undergraduate (UPSA) and graduate (PGSA; PUMP) associations, offers workshops to address key questions that Psychology undergraduate students typically have.
+These workshops are designed to provide students with answers to questions that they might have related to their Psychology degree program and/or future aspirations.

 Below we provide some links to slides and videos from previous workshops, as well as some additional information that you might find useful.
 Please keep in mind that you can access additional workshops and seminars through a variety of organizations on campus including Calumet college, the learning commons, the writing center, and the career centre.

 York Psychology Research Opportunities: How undergraduates can take full advantage of being in a top psychology program

 York University Psychology has been recently ranked as a top 100

 program in the world.
 Our academic standing is partly due to excellent

 students and professors doing internationally recognized research.
 This was a

 workshop about how to match up undergraduate students with professors on

 research projects.
 Most competitive post-undergrad programs require extensive

 involvement outside the classroom.